varianter/variant.no/README.md

 ## Project Structure

-Sankitty follows a component-based architecture with a focus on modularity and reusability.
+The project follows a component-based architecture with a focus on modularity and reusability.
 Below is an overview of the main directories:

 - **src/app:** Contains the main application routes and layout components, organizing the site’s pages and their respective content.
 - **src/api:** API routes are handled here, including form submissions and any other backend processes.